OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:3

-And all the people were on their way to register for the census, each to his own city.
+And everyone went to register, each to their own city.

 ## Luke 2:4

-Now Joseph also went up from Galilee, from the city of Nazareth, to Judea,
-to the city of David which is called Bethlehem, because he was of the house and family of David,
+Joseph also went up from Galilee, from the city of Nazareth, to Judea, to the city of David, called Bethlehem, because he was of the house and lineage of David,

 ## Luke 2:5

-in order to register, together with Mary, who was betrothed to him, and was pregnant.
+to register with Mary, who was betrothed to him and was expecting a child.

 ## Luke 2:6